 LAT runs a number of visitors services at prisons throughout the region, as well as at IRC Morton Hall, and we are looking for volunteers to support these activities.
 Volunteers can have a powerful and positive impact on the people they work with and volunteering can be incredibly rewarding.
 In addition, it can contribute to volunteers’ professional development.
 Volunteers can offer their time Monday to Sunday, and weekends are one of our busiest times.
-Applications to be a volunteer are welcomed from people of all ages and backgrounds across the region who have the commitment to work with both children and adult visitors to our Centres.
+Applications to become a volunteer are welcomed from people of all ages and backgrounds across the region, who have the commitment to work with both children and adult visitors to our Centres.

 What does an LAT Volunteer do?

 - Provides someone for the visitors to talk to

 - Helps to support and give information to visitors